Micaeeld/Mango-Leaf-Image-Classification/README.md

 ## Conclusion
 In this notebook, we have demonstrated how to use TensorFlow to classify mango leaves into different categories of diseases.
 The trained model achieved good accuracy on the testing set, indicating that it can be used for practical applications such as identifying diseased mango leaves in the field.

+## Contribution
+Contributions are welcome!
+If you find any bugs or have any suggestions for improvement, please open an issue in the repository or submit a pull request. a pull request.